 Additional mechanisms also contribute to the decorrelation of the back-to-back peak and must be carefully disentangled from genuine saturation effects.
 In particular, Sudakov logarithms arising from initial- and final-state radiation have been extensively studied and shown to induce significant broadening of the away-side peak \cite{Stasto:2011ru,Zheng:2014vka,Stasto:2018rci, vanHameren:2020rqt, Benic:2022ixp,Caucal:2023fsf, Caucal:2025ncp}.
 The emergence of these contributions in the context of small-$x$ was first studied in Refs.~\cite{Mueller:2012uf,Mueller:2013wwa}.
 Subsequently, Refs.~\cite{Xiao:2017yya, Zhou:2018lfq} proposed the transverse-momentum–dependent (TMD) evolution of gluon and quark distributions by incorporating both Collins–Soper–Sterman (CSS) \cite{Collins:1981uk,Collins:1981uw,Collins:1984kg,Collins:2011zzd} and small-$x$ evolution.
-Sudakov effects have also been studied in the context of azimuthal anisotropies in jet and dijet production \cite{Hatta:2020bgy, Hatta:2021jcd}, as well as in deep inelastic scattering at small-$x$ \cite{Taels:2022tza, Caucal:2022ulg, Altinoluk:2024vgg, Caucal:2025mth}.
+Sudakov effects have also been studied in the context of azimuthal anisotropies in jet and dijet production \cite{Hatta:2020bgy, Hatta:2021jcd}, as well as in deep inelastic scattering at small-$x$ \cite{Taels:2022tza, Caucal:2022ulg, Altinoluk:2024vgg, Caucal:2025mth} (see also \cite{Marquet:2025jdr} in the context of heavy flavor).
 Despite their importance as part of the NLO corrections to azimuthal correlations, these contributions alone do not provide a complete description of the observable.
-A consistent separation between saturation effects, perturbative radiation, and hard scattering dynamics requires the inclusion of the full next-to-leading-order contributions to the cross section.
+A consistent separation between saturation effects, perturbative radiation, and hard scattering dynamics requires the inclusion of the full next-to-leading order contributions to the cross section.